gsicard/syrah/README.md

     - 8 bytes for the serialized metadata offset (int64)
     - 8 bytes for the serialized metadata length (int64)
 - data (arbitrary size):
-    - concatenation of byte representations of all arrays in the dataset
+    - concatenation of byte representations of all arrays in the dataset using little endian encoding
 - metadata (arbitrary size):
     - serialized metadata using bson